About Karli Yoga

 Trauma Informed Teacher Training (100 RYT) @ArttoHealing – Nepal

 Crisis & Trauma Counselling Diploma (BSY)

 VTCT Anatomy, Physiology & Pathology Diploma level 3

 VTCT Sports/Deep Tissue Massage Diploma – Indian Head Massage

 * Karli has also embarked on intensive workshops with Glenn Ceresoli (Iyengar Yoga) John Scott & Lucy Crawford (Ashtanga Yoga) & Debbie Mills (Vinyasa Krama)

 * Other inspirational teachers include Judy Van Dopp (Iyengar), who she tries to visit here in Cornwall as often as she can.

 * Her biggest teachers however, are of course her students who continue to keep Karli on her humble yoga toes.

 “I adore all of them” she says.
-“Teaching Yoga has been my full time job for over 9 years now and I enjoy teaching more and more each day.
+“Teaching Yoga as Therapy has been my full time job for over 9 years now and I enjoy teaching and sharing more and more each day.
 I get to meet some amazing people, experience some beautiful transformations.
 I’m inspired every single day”.